 The Poetry Society was founded in 1909 to promote “a more general recognition and appreciation of poetry”.
 Since then, it has grown into one of Britain’s most dynamic arts organisations, representing British poetry both nationally and internationally.
-Today it has more than 4000 members worldwide and publishes the leading poetry magazine, The Poetry Review, which has been published since 1912.
+Today it has more than 5,000 members worldwide and publishes the UK’s leading poetry magazine, The Poetry Review, which has been published since 1912.

 With innovative education and commissioning programmes and a packed calendar of performances, readings and competitions, The Poetry Society champions poetry for all ages.
 As well as the Foyle Young Poets of the Year Award, The Poetry Society runs the National Poetry Competition, one of the world’s longest-running and most prestigious prizes for an individual poem.
-We have also run other prizes, including the Ted Hughes Award for New Work in Poetry – the prize founded and supported by Carol Ann Duffy during her 10 year tenure as Poet Laureate.
+The Poetry Society also ran the Ted Hughes Award for New Work in Poetry – the prize founded and supported by Carol Ann Duffy during her 10 year tenure as Poet Laureate.

 “The Poetry Society is the heart and hands of poetry in the UK – a centre which pours out energy to all parts of the poetry-body, and a dexterous set of operations which arrange and organise poetry’s various manifestations.
 It has a long distinguished history, and has never been so vital, or so vitalizing as it is now.”
 Sir Andrew Motion

 A charitable organisation, we provide support, information and merchandise for specialists and the general public.
 We engage with and support diverse poetry audiences.

 Through events, publications, The Poetry Café, promotions and prizes we ensure the highest artistic quality; we create a central position for poetry in the arts and continue to build new avenues to promote poets and poetry in Britain today.